cofenberg/unrimp/README.md

 	- Efficient [CRN](https://github.com/BinomialLLC/crunch) textures are used by default, DDS is supported as well
 	- Using [LZ4](http://lz4.github.io/lz4/) compression
 - Asynchronous loading for all resources: To fight lags, micro stutter / judder, especially for virtual reality applications one needs a constant framerate
-- Material and shader blueprint system which was desiged from ground up for pipeline state object (PSO) architecture
+- Material and shader blueprint system which was designed from ground up for pipeline state object (PSO) architecture
 	- New material types can be added without a single line of C++ source code, meaning technical artists can create and fine-tune the shaders in realtime
 	- Materials reference material blueprints and are just a list of key-value-pairs
 	- Shader language specifics are abstracted away: Write shaders once, use them across multiple renderer APIs